• Skip to primary navigation

 They're not just "oils".
 They're a story in a bottle.

-Greek olive oil tends to be robust, a punch to the taste.
+Greek olive oil is usually strong, a punch to the taste.
 Italian oil?
-Smooth operator.

 What is Greek Olive Oil?

-Greek Olive Oil is renowned worldwide for its unique flavour and nutrition.
+Greek Olive Oil is well-known worldwide for its unique flavour and nutrition.

-It has diverse varieties, ranging from fruity and mild to robust and peppery – one to suit every palate.
+It has diverse varieties, ranging from fruity and mild to strong and peppery - one to suit every palate.

-Greek farmers use organic practices and harvest at the optimal ripeness stage, resulting in superior quality.
+Greek farmers use organic practices and harvest at the optimal ripeness stage, resulting in superior quality - and for a culinary companion, see Greek oregano comparison guide for how regional herbs pair with oils.

 Low acidity levels make it a popular choice as it enhances taste and increases shelf life.